 Let me ask you a question: How many times have you looked at your phone today?
 You most likely don’t know, but you wouldn’t be too proud of the number either if you knew the truth.
-Even though we think we’re not addicted to our phones, we glance at the screens on average of 80 times per day, which amounts to once every 12 minutes, or almost 30,000 times per year.
+Even though we think we’re not addicted to our phones, we glance at the screens on average 80 times per day, which amounts to once every 12 minutes, or almost 30,000 times per year.

 Whether it’s fear of missing out, checking out Instagram stories, or work emails, we use our phones as the last thing we do before we fall asleep and the first thing we do when we wake up—many of us checking our phones even during sleep.

 Phone addiction is real, but it’s not unbeatable.
 Here are the reasons why checking your phone is harmful to your productivity and health, and what you can do to stop glancing at your phone so many times during the day.

 Why is checking your phone all that bad?

-You probably know yourself that looking at your phone screen all of the time isn’t such a great idea, and there’s a multitude of reasons.
-Let’s start with the most striking one – depending on when they were born, an average person will spend a staggering five years and four months of their life on social media.
+You probably know yourself that looking at your phone screen all the time isn’t such a great idea, and there are a multitude of reasons why.
+Let’s start with the most striking one: depending on when they were born, the average person will spend a staggering five years and four months of their life on social media.
 That number doesn’t account for other phone use, such as calls, messaging, or work.
 Compare this with one year and one month of our total lives spent on socializing or one year and four months on exercise—not a good outlook.

 Finally, it’s been scientifically proven that cell phone use takes a major toll on productivity, especially for those who depend on phones to get their jobs done.
 Most interestingly, the same research shows that your phone doesn’t even have to be turned on to distract you—it’s enough to be present in the same room.